How can we empower communities to tackle unfairness between generations?

 - Iona Lawrence, The Cares Family

 - Dr Libby Drury, Lecturer in Organisational Psychology, Birkbeck University of London

-In the first session, questions focus on how community assets and community participation in services can address intergenerational imbalances in housing shortages, low pay, job insecurity and poor in-work progression.
-It also considers the role of local and national Government in supporting community activity and whether generational segregation is making it harder for communities to run their own services.
+In the first session, questions will focus on how community assets and community participation in services can address intergenerational imbalances in housing shortages, low pay, job insecurity and poor in-work progression, the role of local and national Government in supporting community activity and whether generational segregation is making it harder for communities to run their own services.

-The second session considers loneliness and how it impacts on different generations, whether the decline of the high street has increased loneliness and whether initiatives to reduce loneliness by bringing generations together are having proving effective.
+The second session will consider loneliness and how it impacts on different generations, whether the decline of the high street has increased loneliness and whether initiatives to reduce loneliness by bringing generations together are having proving effective.